-Our research agenda is informed by the expertise of our Research Chairs and Fellows and, as such, is continuously expanding.
+Our research agenda is informed by the expertise of our Research Fellows and Chairs, and is, as such, continuously expanding.

 NEW WORK BY CHAIRS & FELLOWS

-Canada shares with the United States the world’s longest undefended border, a system of integrated continental defense, and cross-border trade amounting to nearly two billion dollars per day.
-It is the most important foreign policy relationship that Canada manages, and one of the most complex.
-Within this theme, researchers examine questions of trade, economics, defence, immigration, and political relations.
+Canada shares with the United States the world’s longest undefended border, a system of integrated continental defense, and cross-border trade amounting to nearly $2 billion per day.
+It is the most important foreign policy relationship that Canada manages and one of the most complex.
+Within this theme, researchers examine questions of trade, economics, defense, immigration, and political relations.
 Understanding this relationship requires knowledge of its underlying foundations, its development and evolution, and current dynamics.
 By developing international connections, supporting new research, and facilitating an interdisciplinary dialogue between Canadian and American academics, the Institute contributes to informed policy making, strengthened bilateral ties, and a more robust understanding of the continuing benefits of a strong North American partnership.

 ARCTIC AND MARITIME SECURITY

-The study of Canada, its political institutions, and how these bodies interact with provincial, territorial and municipal governments gives rise to a host of questions about the nature and function of the Canadian government.
+The study of Canada, its political institutions, and how these bodies interact with provincial, territorial, and municipal governments gives rise to a host of questions about the nature and function of the Canadian government.
 Researchers engaged in this field examine, among other things, how the federal government formulates and administers policies across a range of policy domains, its motivations for doing so, and the reactions of key stakeholders to federal initiatives.
-Areas of intense conflict and cooperation between different branches and levels of government in Canada figures prominently into these and other discussions.
+Areas of intense conflict and cooperation between different branches and levels of government in Canada figure prominently in these and other discussions.

-The rules based international order is in flux.
-America no longer ascendant and European harmony no longer assured.
+With the United States no longer ascendant and European harmony no longer assured, the rules-based international order is in flux.
 Rising powers, such as China and Russia, pose new challenges.
 Institutions appear weakened and their commitments less binding.
 Democratization and multilateral trade liberalization have stalled.
 The United States, once the undisputed global hegemon, has recently declined to play a stabilizing role.
 The researchers in this area explore matters of global security, foreign policy, and trade.

 GOVERNANCE IN THEORY AND PRACTICE

 Recent decades have seen increasing challenges to the vision of the hierarchical state as a dominant power centre.
 The state now co-exists with markets and civil societies, opening alternative pathways for decision-making and shifting shapes of power.
-With this comes new understandings of policy-making processes, networked politics and state forms intersecting at multiple levels.
-Governance is now recognized as an integral part of modern politics, operating at all scales and in a variety of institutions ranging from the corporation to the non-profit association.
+With this comes new understandings of policymaking processes, networked politics and state forms intersecting at multiple levels.
+Governance is now recognized as an integral part of modern politics operating at all scales and in a variety of institutions ranging from corporations to non-profit associations.
 Drawing on the conceptual toolbox of governance studies, the work of the Institute generates important insights into some less-recognized aspects of contemporary politics.

-If the Covid-19 pandemic has taught us anything, it is how inextricably linked economic performance is to political decisions made at the highest levels of government.
-In the field of political economy, scholars study how politics both drives the economy, as well as the extent to which economic decisions shape both the actions of leaders and the political institutions they are entrusted to oversee.
-The vital link between economics and politics plays out in every facet of society, from how governments provide for the well-being of its citizens, to how leaders decide to support global development.
+If the COVID-19 pandemic has taught us anything, it is how inextricably linked economic performance is to political decisions made at the highest levels of government.
+In the field of political economy scholars study how politics both drives the economy, as well as the extent to which economic decisions shape both the actions of leaders and the political institutions they are entrusted to oversee.
+The vital link between economics and politics plays out in every facet of society, from how governments provide for the well-being of its citizens to how leaders decide to support global development.
 Indeed, there is not a single decision that is made in the political arena that is not in some way shaped by economic and financial forces.
-Our team of researchers bring their unique expertise to bear on critical decisions that reveal how these two key driving forces – economics and politics- can help both reinforce or at times undermine the strength and vitality of the body politic.
+Our team of researchers bring their unique expertise to bear on critical decisions that reveal how these two key driving forces – economics and politics – can help reinforce or, at times, undermine the strength and vitality of the body politic.

 CANADIAN AND COMPARATIVE PUBLIC POLICY